If you wake up in the middle of the night with a highly itchy and intense urge to scratch your feet, know you're not alone.

 Treatments For Itchy Feet At Night

-Itchy feet at night are often treated with antihistamines, which block histamine, a chemical produced by the body as a reaction to an allergen.
+Itchy feet at night are often treated with antihistamines, which block histamine.
+As mentioned earlier, histamine is a chemical produced by the body as a reaction to an allergen.
 Histamine causes itching, sneezing, and other allergic reactions.

 There are two types of antihistamines: first-generation and second-generation.
 They are available over the counter or prescribed by a doctor.
 They come in different forms, such as tablets, capsules, liquids, and creams.